njustesen/botbowl/README.md

 # FFAI: Fantasy Football AI
 A highly-extensible modular AI framework for digital fantasy-football board-games.
-FFAI is still under development and is planned to be updated heavily.
+FFAI is still under development and is planned to be heavily updated.

 ![FFAI](screenshots/ffai.png?raw=true "FFAI")